Who We Are

 Facility: Where We Live

-Embedded on the campus of El Camino Health in the heart of Silicon Valley, Fogarty Innovation is headquartered in a custom designed facility with 30,000 square feet of dedicated office, laboratory, machine shop, conference, collaboration and recreation spaces—all designed to serve and support those in our Company-In-Residence and Corporate Accelerator Programs, our staff mentors and allies such as Stanford Biodesign and the FDA Fellows.
-With a vista of the coastal ranges that give our city of Mountain View its name, we know these surroundings have inspired innovation for years.
-And will continue to spark a spirit of discovery and invention for many years to come.
+Embedded on the campus of El Camino Health in the heart of Silicon Valley, Fogarty Innovation is headquartered in a custom-designed facility with 30,000 square feet of dedicated office, laboratory, machine shop, conference, collaboration, and recreation space—all designed to support the entrepreneurs and companies in our incubation and acceleration programs, along with our staff, mentors, and partners.
+With a vista of the coastal ranges that give our city of Mountain View its name, these surroundings have a history of inspiring legendary innovations and will continue to spark new discoveries for years to come.